‘Untouchable’ Verstappen cruises in Belgium to tighten grip on second title

 Alonso called Hamilton an “idiot” over the radio and the Briton later took full responsibility.

 “He was in my blind spot, I didn’t give him enough space.
-It is my fault,” Hamilton told Sky.
+It is my fault,” Hamilton said.

-The stewards took no further action but later issued a warning to Hamilton for initially refusing to visit the event medical service after the crash.
+This unscripted exit left the seven-time champion still searching for a first win of the season.

 Shortly after, Nicholas Latifi went wide in his Williams and spun, taking out Valtteri Bottas’s Alfa Romeo.